 This workshop is designed to prepare you for the CFLBA examination.
 This course provides a basic understanding of the requirements process from beginning to end.

 The sessions are designed to take the students through methods for analyzing the problem to be solved, gathering user input to determine user needs, documenting the requirements for the problem solution, managing the entire requirements lifecycle, and testing the requirements.

 Each module is reinforced with group exercises to allow the students immediate application of the concepts presented in each module.
 At the conclusion of the workshop, a question and answer session will be conducted to deal with some of the most frequently asked questions.

-The course provides 100% coverage of the CFLBA Syllabus.
+The course provides 100% coverage of the CFLBA Syllabus, version 1.1.